Registration

 Terms or Conditions:

-Supervision – This licence category must be supervised by an MLT(s) licenced by CMLPSK until they are issued a Practicing licence.
+Supervision – This licence category must be supervised by an MLT(s) licenced by CMLPSK until they are issued a practising licence.

 The supervision form must be signed by the applicant and the employer.